TiagoMA90/digital-nomads/TESTING.md

 <img src="media/readme_img/bugontype.png" alt="Bug while spaming a letter">

 ## Missing "etag" and assets"
 Upon deploying the project to Heroku, the static files were either corrupted or missing.
-The ckeditor in particluar exhibited many errors and this resulted in frustration utltimatly leading the developer to abandon this type of RichTextEditor for the time being (Ought to be implemented in the future, perhaps post-assessment).
-Slow internet to upload a variety of assets of a Richtexteditor.
+The ckeditor in particular exhibited many errors and this resulted in frustration utltimatly leading the developer to abandon this type of RichTextEditor for the time being (Ought to be implemented in the future, perhaps post-assessment).
+(Currently Networking with unstable internet and unable to upload a variety of assets such as Richtexteditor, without interruptions).

 After ckeditor suffered a successful upload for its assets from the local static files to cloudinary, the developer still insisted on keeping the Posts model simple with TextField for the time being.

-- Solution: Solved by deleting the static folder in Cloudinary, running "pip cache purge" in the terminal of working environment of GitPod and re-deploying on Heroku.
+- Solution: Solved by deleting the static folder in Cloudinary, running "pip cache purge" in the terminal and re-deploying the repository to Heroku.

 <img src="media/readme_img/collectstaticerror.png" alt="Example of collectstaticerror">